jupyter-book/mystmd/packages/myst-to-react/docs/index.md

 **Goals**

-- Convert from `myst-spec` mdast documents into React
+- Convert from `myst-spec` AST documents into React
 - Opinionated user interface, but extensible to overwrite components

 **Not Goals**